tatianagrange/documathon/interface/server/README.md

 		"datas": {
 			"/projects": "Show all projects",
 			"/projects/:id": "Show One project",
-			"/projects/create/:folderName": "Create a new project in database, with de folder pass in argument" "/projects/date/:date": "Return all project after the date pass in argument" },
+			"/projects/create/:folderName": "Create a new project in database, with de folder pass in argument", "/projects/filter": "Get all route with filter for projects", "/projects/filter/date/:date": "Get the projects update after the date in timestamp", "/projects/filter/start/:date": "Get the projects start after the date in timestamp", "/projects/filter/author/:id": "Get the projects on which the author participated.", "/projects/filter/material/:id": "Get the projects on which use the material.", "/projects/filter/tool/:id": "Get the projects on which use the tool."
+		},
 		"status": 404,
 		"error": true,